 Hartwood Encourages People to Queue for Hours

-As we arrived in Tulum, on the first evening, I sent a fourth and final e-mail asking for a table the next day (assuming, perhaps, they only accepted next-day bookings).
+As we arrived in Tulum, on the first evening, I sent one final e-mail asking for a table the next day (assuming, perhaps, they only accepted next-day bookings).
 To no surprise, though, Hartwood ignored that one too.
 Thus, at 5.30 PM the following day (when the restaurant opened), we showed up at the door – only to find an already packed restaurant.
-Obviously, someone knew the unofficial opening hours (which meant lining up hours prior).
-“I don’t have any space,” said the man in the door with a stern face.
+Clearly, someone knew the unofficial opening hours (which meant lining up hours prior).
+“I don’t have any space,” said the man at the door with a stern face.
 That was rather obvious, though.
 “Can you put us on the waiting list, please?”
 I asked.
 “There won’t be any free tables today,” he replied with the same uniform voice.
-At least, he made it clear that there was no point in hanging out and hoping for an opening.
+At least he made it clear that there was no point in hanging out and hoping for an opening.
 “Ok then, when is the next opportunity for a reservation?”
 I asked.
-“Friday,” he said after a quick glance at his list.
+“Friday,” he said after a glance at his list.
 Today was Sunday, and next Friday would be our last evening in Tulum.
 “Fine, put us down for two seats, please.”
 I couldn’t believe that a restaurant in a warm, humid climate like Tulum would want to encourage people to queue for hours to get a table.
 Why not just sort out a booking system that allows their customers to relax on the beach during the day, and prepare for dinner in the evening?
 To me, that is part of the dining experience as well.
-Queuing works for street food in Taipei, where you wait maybe thirty minutes for a quick bite, but not so much for sit-down kind of meals.
+Queuing works for street food in Taipei, where you wait maybe thirty minutes for a quick bite, but not so much for sit-down meals.

 Simple and Tasty Grilled Food